Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Near-optimal set and near-optimal robust bilevel problem

 \end{proof}

 The radius of robust feasibility is defined as the maximum ``size'' of the uncertain set \cite{liers2019radius,GOBERNA201667}, such that the robust problem remains feasible.
-In the case of near-optimal robustness, the radius can be interpreted as the maximum deviation of the lower-level objective from its optimal value, such that the near-optimal robust bilevel problem remains feasible.

-\begin{definition} For a given optimization problem $BiP$, let $\mathcal{NO}(BiP; \delta)$ be the optimum value of the near-optimal robust problem constructed from \textit{BiP} with a tolerance $\delta$.
+In the case of near-optimality robustness, the radius can be interpreted as the maximum deviation of the lower-level objective from its optimal value, such that the near-optimal robust bilevel problem remains feasible. \begin{definition}[Radius of near-optimal feasibility] For a given optimistic bilevel optimization problem \eqref{prob:optimistic} , let $\mathrm{opt}_{\delta}(\mathrm{NRB})$ be the optimal value of the near-optimal robust problem \eqref{prob:foundation} constructed from \eqref{prob:optimistic} with a tolerance $\delta$.
 The radius of near-optimal feasibility $\hat{\delta}$ is defined by: